codeforamerica/uswds/src/views/components/form-group.md

   "modifier": "cfa-form-group",
   "id": "{% createId %}",
   "label": {
-    "text": "What percentage of your monthly income do you spend on monthly expenses?", "for": "input-{{ id }}",
+    "text": "What percentage of your monthly income do you spend on monthly expenses? <abbr class=\"usa-hint usa-hint--required cfa-hint text-normal\">(required)</abbr>", "for": "input-{{ id }}",
     "modifier": "cfa-label",
     "modifierHint": "cfa-hint"